-While boondocking generally means camping far enough away from town to be free of urban influence, most boondocking is still within 30 minutes of a town large enough to supply most of your needs.
+Some campers prefer to boondock close to town.
+While boondocking generally means camping far enough away from civilization to be free of urban influence, most boondocking is still within 30 minutes of a town large enough to supply most of your needs.

 Our list of, “Best Boondocking Sites for Beginners” are all boondocking places that are easy to get into, popular with many RVers, and still within 30 minutes of groceries, dining, propane, mail, and gasoline.

 Perhaps the most remote boondocking is found on BLM lands, particularly on open lands where dispersed camping is allowed.
 But even though most BLM dispersed camping can be considered remote, there are still smaller towns within 30 minutes away, usually with a convenience store or other amenities.
 Boondocking on U.S. Forest Service lands tend to be closer to small to medium sized towns.
 Meanwhile, boondocking on Bureau of Reclamation lands and Army Corps of Engineer lands are even more closer to town because they’re mostly associated with rivers, lakes, bridges and dams.

 Use a Camping App to Find Boondocking Close to Town

 Your best solution to find boondocking close to town is to use a camping app where other boondockers have left reviews…